E05

 Possible Causes

-Drifted NTC temperature sensor, Loose sensor connection, Faulty ADC (analog-to-digital converter) on control board, Heavy grease or soot insulating sensor
+Drifted NTC temperature sensor, loose sensor connection, faulty ADC (analog-to-digital converter) on control board, heavy grease or soot insulating the sensor.

 How to Fix / Troubleshooting

-Safety first: Unplug and allow the smoker to cool before cleaning or disassembly.
+Safety first: Unplug the smoker and allow it to cool before cleaning or disassembly.

-• Perform a basic sensor test (optional): With a multimeter set to resistance, measure the sensor at room temperature and compare to the expected NTC value from service documentation (commonly around 100kΩ at 25°C, but verify for your model).
-Large deviations indicate a bad sensor.
+- Perform a basic sensor test (optional): With a multimeter set to resistance, measure the sensor at room temperature and compare the reading to the expected NTC value from service documentation (commonly around 100kΩ at 25°C, but verify for your specific model).
+Large deviations indicate a faulty sensor.

 Advertisements